 How to Find a Good Public Toilet in China

-Here are some tips to help you find a clean public toilet in China:
+Here are some tips to help you find a clean Chinese toilet:

-- Tip #1 – Star Ratings: Many public restrooms in tourist destinations like the Forbidden City have star rankings outside them.
-In these areas, I’d try to wait until you see a 4-star bathroom or ask your tour guide if you have one, where the cleanest bathroom is.
+- Star Ratings: Many public restrooms in tourist destinations like the Forbidden City have star rankings outside them.
+In these areas, I’d try to wait until you see a 4-star bathroom or ask your tour guide if they know where one is, since that will be the cleanest bathroom.

-- Tip #2 – Find “Smart” Toilets: Since 2015, China has been undergoing a “toilet revolution” where many public toilets have facial scanning technology to disperse paper, have WiFi (although there are easier ways to find public WiFi in China), and even show metrics on how long a stall has been occupied!
+- Find “Smart” Toilets: For the past decade, China has been undergoing a “toilet revolution” where many public toilets have facial scanning technology to disperse paper, have WiFi (although there are easier ways to find public WiFi in China), and even show metrics on how long a stall has been occupied!
 So keep your eyes peeled to see if you can find one of these “smart toilets” when traveling to any major tier-1 city in China.

-- Tip #3 – Crash a Fancy Hotel: One of my top travel hacks for finding a clean toilet in China was to always go into a fancy hotel.
+- Crash a Fancy Hotel: One of my top travel hacks for finding a clean toilet in China is to always go into a fancy hotel.
 As a foreign tourist, no one will question why you are there and you’re almost guaranteed to find a clean, Western toilet!

 These tips only apply to public toilets in big cities though.
-As I said earlier, when venturing out to local towns or the countryside, prepare yourself for some primitive and unsanitary toilets.
+Again, when venturing out to local towns or the countryside, prepare yourself for some primitive and unsanitary toilets.

-Generally speaking, you’ll never have problems determining which one is the men’s or women’s room as they are always marked with a man or woman graphic like we see in Western countries.
+Generally speaking, you’ll shouldn’t have problems determining which one is the men’s or women’s room as they are usually marked with the standard graphic indicating a man or woman.

 That is at least until you go out to small towns or the countryside where the men’s and women’s room may tend to be spelled out with Chinese characters.

-Now that you are up to speed on how to find public toilets in China as well as how to use a Chinese squatty potty should that be necessary, let’s cover some essential tips to follow on your trip:
+Now that you are up to speed on how to find public toilets in China as well as how to use a squat toilet in China should that be necessary, let’s cover some essential tips to follow on your trip:

 - When You Forget Toilet Paper… There are convenience stands and stores everywhere that sell small packets of tissue paper.
 While not exactly toilet paper, it’s thick and will get the job done.
 It’s also as cheap as 1 RMB in most places.
 So if you forget your toilet paper when leaving your hotel, no need to fear as tissue paper is always near.

-- Don’t Face the Wrong Direction When Using a Squatty Toilet: Your back should be facing the wall when using a China squat toilet.
+- Don’t Face the Wrong Direction When Using a Squatty Toilet: Your back should be facing the wall when using a squat toilet in China.
 Also be careful when flushing as some China squat toilets flush with lots of water pressure.

 - Carry Hand Sanitizer with You at All Times: Hand soap is another thing you seldom find in Chinese public toilets and it’s one of the items I recommend you bring when you pack for your China trip.
 I’ve also heard Chinese people say the soap is fake or is harmful to your skin even when it is available.
 Even if it is real, in most cases it is really watered down.
 So carry hand sanitizer when using a public toilet in China for washing your hands.

 - Don’t Lay Your Bags on the Floor: After moving back from China, I notice Americans have habits of throwing bags on the floor in restaurants, the subways, and I expect they may do this in bathrooms too.
-Don’t do that in public toilets in China.
+Don’t do that in a public Chinese toilet.
 It’s just straight up gross.

 - Use Tissue Paper to Flush the Toilet: This is probably a little overkill, but as a germophobe, I always tore off a small piece of tissue paper to pull the handles to flush public toilets in China.
 I’ll let you decide for yourself if you want to take this extra step.

-Now that’s quite an extensive list of tips above, but after carefully reviewing them and remembering to follow them in China, you’re more likely to come out of a public toilet in China relieved rather than disgusted.
+Now that’s quite an extensive list of tips above, but after carefully reviewing them and remembering to follow them, you’re more likely to come out of a Chinese toilet relieved rather than disgusted.

-When it comes to using Chinese toilets while you’re traveling in China, I hope that this article helped relieve you of any anxiety (get it…relieve?
+When it comes to using a Chinese toilet while you’re traveling in China, I hope that this article helped relieve you of any anxiety (get it…relieve?
 I’m funny, I know).